mergeweb/docs/_posts/2018-03-12-css-standards-sample-build.md

 In this article, we will do a guided tutorial that puts into practice our style philosophy.
 The goals of this tutorial are:
 1. Show how to identify different types of CSS rules
 2. Show how to identify and write styles for components
-3. Provide working examples for implementing BEM architecture
+3. Provide working examples for implementing BEM naming
 4. Show how to use Bootstrap to support development

 ## Tennessee Coastal University